- Drug Name: Ivermectin

-Ivermectin is used in both human and animal medicine in the treatment and prevention of several external and internal parasites.
+Ivermectin (eye-ver-mek-tin) is a common anti-parasitic medication that is used in both human and animal medicine.
 The drug works by stimulating excessive release of neurotransmitters in the peripheral nervous system of the parasite, which causes paralysis and eventual death.

-The FDA has approved the use of ivermectin as a heartworm preventative in cats and also allow extra-label use in the treatment for several additional parasites.
+The FDA has approved the use of ivermectin as a heartworm preventative in cats and also allows extra-label use in the treatment for several additional parasites.
 Extra-label means the drug is being used to treat a condition for which it has not been approved.

 Ivermectin is metabolised by the liver and excreted out of the body via the feces.